-While there is some question whether the above “Live Simply” statement was originally made by Mahatma Gandhi, by Mother Teresa or by someone else, there is no doubt about the wisdom of this advice.
+While there is some question whether the above “live simply” statement was originally made by Mahatma Gandhi, Mother Teresa or someone else, there is no doubt about the wisdom of this advice.
 Indeed, living simply may be the key to human survival on planet Earth.

 It is that simple and that serious.

 Make no mistake about it: we cannot continue polluting the earth and plundering its natural resources.
-It is past time for our politicians and that man in the White House to recognize that the American addiction to money and things and wanting more and more and more is already resulting in catastrophic consequences.
+It is past time for our politicians to recognize that the American addiction to money and things and wanting more and more and more is already resulting in catastrophic consequences.

 How, then, do we begin to change our ways?
 How do we teach ourselves to want less and buy less?
 How do we determine how much income and how many things we really need as opposed to how much we want?

 Gretchen and Sterling Williver are friends who have grappled with those questions and set an example for many of us.
-When they were first married she worked as a teacher but ultimately settled for part-time jobs.
-That left a full-time position available for someone else at a time when employment opportunities were very scarce in our area.
-Gretchen added that, “in retrospect she and Sterling realized that working less and spending those additional hours with the children was far more important to them as a family than a full-time income was.”
+When they were first married, she worked as a teacher but ultimately settled for part-time jobs.
+That left a full-time position available for someone else at a time when employment opportunities were very scarce in the area.
+Gretchen said that in retrospect, she and Sterling realized that working less and spending those additional hours with their children was far more important to them as a family than a full-time income was.

 Recognition of that problem is an important first step.
 What will your second step be?